ruthpohrp/tp/docs/UserGuide.md

 Limitations:
 * Currently, names with dashes or hyphens i.e. the `-` symbol are not accepted by DukePro(f).
 It may be added in future versions, so please be patient with us!
+* Tags cannot span more than one word i.e. `tag/URGENT` will be accepted but not `tag/URGENT MATTER`.

 ### 5.2 Deleting a Consultation Event : `delete`